pmb-7684/pmb-7684.github.io/index.md

 About Me:

 Currently, I am a senior majoring in Data Science at the University of North Carolina at Charlotte.
 I am excited to say that I will be graduating in May 2025.
-When I'm not working and attending college full-time, I am the secreaty for the Eta Xi Chapter of Phi Sigma Pi National Honor Fraternity.
+When I'm not working and attending college full-time, I am the secretary for the Eta Xi Chapter of Phi Sigma Pi National Honor Fraternity.

 I don't like cold weather, but I like this winter scene and the journey it depicts to me.
 Life is a journey.
 You have to keep moving forward and don't look back.